benswinney/kube-homelab-multinode/README.md

 kubectl apply -f nginx-ingress-controller/nginx-ingress-controller-svc.yaml
 ```

-Again, you could apply the Service Type directly from the Kubernetes website, however that Service type is configured for a NodePort Service type and you would need to edit the Service and change it to a LoadBalancer Service type to work with the MetalLB LoadBalancer configuration we've installed.
+Again, you could apply the Service Type directly from the Kubernetes website, however that Service type is configured for a NodePort Service type and you would need to edit the Service and change it to a Load Balancer Service type to work with the MetalLB Load Balancer configuration we've installed.

 ```shell
 https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/baremetal/service-nodeport.yaml